Spišský Štvrtok

 Spišský Štvrtok (before 1927 "Štvrtok"; Donnersmark, Csütörtökhely, Spiski Czwartek) is a village and municipality in Levoča District in the Prešov Region of central-eastern Slovakia.
 In historical records the village was first mentioned in 1263.
 The municipality lies at an elevation of 560 metres and covers an area of 14.237 km^{2}.
 It has a population of about 2,334 people.

-The name of the village means "Thursday", referring to its historical market-day.
+The name of the village means "Thursday market", referring to its historical market-day.